Safe & Inclusive Events Policy

 Child friendly events:

-- Explicit statement in the event communications and materials regarding a commitment to inclusion and diversity, and TASA code of conduct.
-This information is displayed at the registration desk and other locations in the venue.
+- Include an explicit statement in the event communications and materials regarding a commitment to inclusion and diversity, and TASA code of conduct.
+This information should be displayed at the registration desk and other locations in the venue.
 Reusable, laminated versions of these statements will be made available by TASA.

 - Registration should include a statement that this is an inclusive event.